Every Term You’ve Ever Googled: The Big, Badass Skincare Glossary

 Cell turnover is the process by which our bodies produce new skin cells and they travel up from the deep layers of the skin to the surface.
 The skin cells you remove with exfoliation are the oldest (and deadest) cells.
-Our cell turnover rate slows with age, but powerful anti-aging ingredients like vitamin A (retinol) can help increase that rate.
+Our cell turnover rate slows with age, but powerful ingredients for aging skin—like vitamin A (retinol)—can help increase that rate.

 These are lipids, or fatty acids, that occur naturally in the skin.
 Adding ceramides to skincare products allows the skin to retain moisture, which means that the skin stays plump and hydrated over time.

 Similarly to how this widely-used herb quells anxiety and relieves stress when imbibed (like in your favorite bedtime tea), chamomile calms inflammation and soothes skin—ideal for sensitive skin types.
 Its moisturizing properties also are effective at smoothing out rough, uneven texture—which is why we formulated it in our Sunday Morning Antioxidant Oil-Serum.

 You'll probably recognize this ingredient as the photosynthetic pigment found in plants, but it can also be used as an anti-inflammatory ingredient in skincare.
 Chlorophyll is responsible for giving our Press Restart Gentle Retinol Serum its dreamy green hue.